Creative Christmas Flower Arrangements

 14. Golden Glow Bouquet

 Combine gold-painted eucalyptus, red roses, and creamy white lilies.
 It’s bold, sophisticated, and screams luxury.
+If you don’t want to DIY the metallic look, you can use pre-made gold eucalyptus stems or lightly mist real leaves with gold craft spray.

 15. Magnolia and Pine Table Arrangement